DeepthiProj/GoogleMaps_Automation_Task/README.md

     - reports.html
 - GoogleMapsTest.cs

-Note: Reports folder will created dynamically once the test execution is done.
+Note: Reports folder will be created dynamically once the test execution is done.

 ## Installation